UAVWorks/tenguai/tengu/guis/tengu_modeller/README.md

 # The latest operations.

 - **12 jun 2017** Add XPlaneAgent and XPlaneAgentItem as persistent invisible agent to simulation purpose.
 Add a tool buttons for simulation and change execution mode.
 Background colors for agent's properties.
-The billet of library elements toolbar.
+The billet for element's library toolbar.
 - **11 jun 2017** Added MVC-bindings with the entity properties.
 The first properties of "entities" appeared on the screen.

 Currently, the application looks like this: